byui-cse/cse212-csharp/docs/lesson11/overview.md

 - **Measure and compare performance** once you have multiple implementations to compare.
 - Write a final **recommendation report** explaining which data structure you would choose if you were developing this feature at a real company.

 Use this page for the big-picture project description.
-For the Week 11 checkpoint, see [W11 Prove: Final Project - Status Report 1](prove).
+For the Week 11 checkpoint, see [W11 Prove: Final Project - Part 1](prove).
 For official behavior rules and edge cases, see the [Playlist Final Project FAQ](prove-faq).

 ---